Sanskar-tyagi/PLEARN_Everscale/README.md

 <!-- Solution -->
 ## :woman_technologist: Solution

 We intend to empower youth with strong financial literacy to be able to make savvy financial decisions through allowing participants to play PLEARN in order to learn how to manage their finances via its four pillars: trading deals, real estate deals, auction market deals, and ESG-relating project deals.
 The game has two phases; players vs environment and players vs players.
-Through the players' journey, they will be using three different tokens ; Ambition (AMBI), Visualisation(VISI) and manifestation (MANI).
+Through the players' journey, they will be using three different tokens ; Ambition (AMBI), Stablecoin(USDC/USDT)and manifestation (MANI).

-A Blockchain based-platform
+**A Blockchain based-platform**

-- Integrates: NFT, real estate, and auction marketplace Gamification
+**- Integrates:** NFT, real estate, and auction marketplace

+**Gamification**

-- Designs: optimal UI, interactive, and creative learning activities through gaming in P2E, P2P, socialisation modes Built in Metaverse
+**- Designs:** optimal UI, interactive, and creative learning activities through gaming in P2E, P2P, socialisation modes

+**Built in Metaverse**

-Interoperability: reflecting the real world activities such as social interactions, lifelike experience, and new opportunities for financial gains
+**- Interoperability:** reflecting the real world activities such as social interactions, lifelike experience, and new opportunities for financial gains